-Prerequisite: CHEM 3310K with a minimum grade of C and CHEM 3521 or CHEM 4611 with a minimum grade of C
+Prerequisite: CHEM 3310K with a minimum grade of C and (CHEM 3521 with a minimum grade of C or CHEM 4611 with a minimum grade of C)

 This is a course designed for chemistry majors that covers the use of instrumentation for chemical analysis.
 Topics will include optical spectroscopy, NMR, mass spectrometry and selected topics in polarimetry, voltammetry and chromatography.
 In this class, we will discuss the theory behind the analysis (with a strong emphasis on quantum mechanics and spectroscopy), instrumental operation (that covers the electronics and optical components of instruments), and the data analysis and interpretation (which includes signal processing, Fourier transformation, and statistical analysis).
 There is a three hour laboratory component to the course.
 Laboratory exercises will familiarize students with electronics, applications of spectroscopy, chemical instrumentation and data analysis.